“History or Premonition” Exhibition Showcases Work by 40 Alumni of the Joan Mitchell Center Residency Program

 The artist-curated exhibition “History or Premonition” reflects on Mitchell’s legacy through the work of artists who participated in her Foundation’s residency program.

 The exhibition will be presented throughout the Studio Building at the Center, with artworks grouped within themes that relate to Mitchell’s own life and creative practice.
-The 40 exhibiting artists include Firelei Báez, Yanira Collado, Maren Hassinger, Demond Melancon, Carrie Moyer, Pat Phillips, Robert Pruitt, Lisa Sigal, Carlie Trosclair, Jina Valentine, John Isiah Walton, and Brittney Leeanne Williams (full list below).
+The 40 exhibiting artists include Firelei Báez, Yanira Collado, Maren Hassinger, Demond Melancon, Carrie Moyer, Pat Phillips, Robert Pruitt, Lisa Sigal, Carlie Trosclair, jina valentine, John Isiah Walton, and Brittney Leeanne Williams (full list below).
 Following an opening reception on Friday, August 1 (6–9pm), viewing hours will be Fridays to Sundays, 12–5pm, from August 2-30.

 “We see these dual milestones—the centennial of Joan Mitchell’s birth and the 10-year anniversary of the Joan Mitchell Center—as an opportunity to reflect on the artist community that has grown out of the Foundation’s programs for artists, and in particular, the artists who have worked and been in dialogue over the years at the Joan Mitchell Center,” said Christa Blatchford, Executive Director, Joan Mitchell Foundation.
 “The exhibition makes concrete the threads of connection between Mitchell and today’s visual artists—a web of artist-to-artist exchange that continues to grow outward.”